Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Negotiate Strategically

-Early case evaluation and settlement discussions can resolve strong cases faster while maintaining hearing preparation.
+Early case evaluation and settlement discussions can resolve some cases faster while maintaining hearing preparation.

 Present Compelling Hearings